CooperRS/RMDateSelectionViewController/README.md

 Additionally, there is a method called `showFromViewController:`.
 With this method you can control where the your date picker is shown.
 For example on an iPad this method can be used to show the date picker in a popover.

+###Limitations
+Due to some UIKit internals, it is not possible to show a date selection view controller from an instance of UITableViewController.
+If the UITableViewController instance is wrapped into an UINavigationController instance the date selection view controller will be shown from the UINavigationController instance.
+If no UINavigationController can be used instead, an error will be logged and showing the date selection view controller will be canceled (to prevent your app from crashing).

 ## Requirements
 Works with: